All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Price Comparison: Sequence vs Calibrate

 The cost difference between Sequence and Calibrate represents one of the most significant factors in choosing between these platforms.
-Sequence's $99 monthly subscription makes it accessible to a broader range of patients, while Calibrate's $1,649 upfront payment creates a substantial financial barrier but includes more comprehensive services.
+Sequence's $99 monthly subscription makes it accessible to a broader range of patients, while Calibrate's $1,649 upfront payment creates a substantial financial barrier but includes more thorough services.

 For Sequence patients, the total monthly cost depends heavily on medication expenses and insurance coverage.
 Patients with good insurance coverage might pay only $25-50 monthly for GLP-1 medications, bringing their total cost to $125-150 per month.
-However, uninsured patients could face total monthly costs of $300-1,300 when combining the program fee with retail medication prices.
+But uninsured patients could face total monthly costs of $300-1,300 when combining the program fee with retail medication prices.

 Calibrate's all-inclusive pricing model provides more predictable costs for the medical oversight and coaching components.
-However, medication costs remain variable based on insurance coverage.
+But medication costs remain variable based on insurance coverage.
 Calibrate patients typically spend an additional $200-800 monthly on medications, bringing total costs to $600-1,200 monthly during the initial program period.

 Over a six-month treatment period, Sequence patients might spend $750-7,800 total depending on their insurance situation, while Calibrate patients typically spend $2,400-4,800 for the same timeframe.
 The cost difference becomes even more pronounced for patients with excellent insurance coverage, where Sequence's lower overhead makes it significantly more affordable.

 Value considerations extend beyond pure pricing to include the intensity of medical supervision and support services.
-Calibrate's higher costs reflect more frequent physician interactions, comprehensive lab monitoring, and specialized metabolic coaching.
+Calibrate's higher costs reflect more frequent physician interactions, thorough lab monitoring, and specialized metabolic coaching.
 Sequence's lower costs mean fewer touchpoints with medical providers but still maintain appropriate clinical oversight for most patients.

 Insurance coverage varies significantly between the platforms.
 Sequence accepts many major insurance plans for both consultations and medications, potentially reducing out-of-pocket costs substantially.
 Calibrate doesn't accept insurance for program fees but qualifies for HSA/FSA reimbursement, providing some tax advantages for eligible patients.